-As this parent and I talked, I began to reflect on his impression of our youth ministry and realized that our success in student ministry actually has little to do with me, and comes from the leadership of the church and lead pastor long before it comes from me.
+As I reflected on that parent’s impression of our “awesome” youth ministry, I realized our success has little to do with me.
+Instead, it comes from the church leadership and lead pastor long before it comes from me.

-I hate that this is true, but what separates amazing student ministry programs from the flash in the pans seems to come down to money.
-And like everything, you get what you pay for.
-You may be able to get away hiring a superstar youth worker for peanuts, but as soon as they realize that they are a superstar and could be making double, they are gone.
-If you pay bottom of the barrel salaries, you will get bottom of the barrel youth workers who will stay too long, or great youth workers who will leave too soon.
+I hate that this is true.
+But what separates an amazing student ministry program from a flash in the pan seems to come down to money.
+Like everything, you get what you pay for.
+You may be able to get away with hiring a superstar youth worker for peanuts.
+But as soon as they realize they’re a superstar and can make double the money elsewhere, they leave.
+If you pay bottom-of-the-barrel salaries, you’ll get bottom-of-the-barrel youth workers who stay too long.
+Or great youth workers who leave too soon.